donaldjnavarro/playwright_template/README.md

 If a test is given a tag `{ tag: '@nameOfTag' }` then we can run only the tests with a given tag.

 Command syntax: `npx playwright test --grep '@nameOfTag'`

+### Running tests in parallel

+The .env file provides an option `PARALLEL=` that can be set to true in order to have tests run in parallel.
+Note that this should be used with care, considering whether a given product and set of tests can overlap without interfering with each other within the app they are testing.